Rkcr7/DevShare/README.md

 ## 🔑 Getting Started

-Before installation, you'll need your Telegram ID to authenticate with the service:
+Before installing DevShare, you'll need your Telegram ID to authenticate with the service:

 1. Open Telegram on your phone or desktop
 2. Search for the bot named **@userinfobot**